AndnixSH/AndnixSH/README.md

 ### Repos

-My repos are really messed up, because I just use it for achive puposes.
+My repos are really messed up, because I just use it for archive puposes.
 Why not? :D. If you want to see my own repos, check the following links

 Sources: https://github.com/AndnixSH?tab=repositories&q=&type=source&language=&sort=